danmayer/NothingCalendar/README.md

 ---

+### Tips
+* to debug or backup use
+heroku db:pull, which can copy over the production DB, https://devcenter.heroku.com/articles/taps

 ### Todos
 * possibly go back to live link (can't return false) but not always updating link (look at js delegate method)